Take advantage of our $43 drain clearing special! If we can't clear it, it's FREE! Book online.

 One of the best ways to reduce allergens and dust from entering your home is to have your AC system professionally checked each year.

-During an AC check-up service, the HVAC technician will clean your AC’s coils, fan and condensate line, which are all places in your system that can easily accumulate dust and mold.
+During an AC tune-up service, the HVAC technician will clean your AC’s coils, fan and condensate line, which are all places in your system that can easily accumulate dust and mold.
 Because these two contaminants are known for aggravating allergies, a thorough system cleaning will help reduce the severity of your symptoms.
 It also ensures optimal AC performance, which can help lower your monthly utility bills.

 The rule of thumb is to have your AC checked before summer since hot weather tends to coincide with allergy season.
 This way you can prevent breakdowns when you need your AC the most and prevent allergens from entering your home when you’re most prone to allergy symptoms.